 Every school day begins with Community Gathering, a period of fellowship, reflection, and open-hearted faith.
 At the Community Gathering, announcements and occasional presentations are made, and a brief school prayer is recited.
 We affirm the notion that everyone has been blessed with innate gifts, and we appreciate the dignity of all people.

-On Mondays for Lower School, and on Fridays for Middle and Upper schools, the school community gathers for Chapel Service, which focuses on a discussion of what it means to truly honor the commandment to Love God and Your Neighbor as Yourself.
+On Mondays for Lower School, and on Thursdays for Middle and Upper Schools, the school community gathers for Chapel Service, which focuses on a discussion of what it means to truly honor the commandment to Love God and Your Neighbor as Yourself.
 The service may also include guest speakers, international performers, singers, or other culturally diverse interactive experiences.
 Presentations and announcements are also offered.
 Chapel Services are open to the community, and we encourage all community members to actively and respectfully participate in the spiritual life of the school.
 Parents and families are always welcomed participants.